WellHiIGuess/cbsg-but-even-lazier/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/lsmhun/cbsg-java/tree/main.svg?style=shield)](https://dl.circleci.com/status-badge/redirect/gh/lsmhun/cbsg-java/tree/main)

-# Corporate Bullshit Generator for Java
+# Corporate Bullshit Generator but even lazier

-This is the [Corporate Bullshit Generator](http://cbsg.sf.net/) rewritten in Java.
+This is a fork of the [Corporate-Bullshit-Generator-for-Java] but with AI corrections to sound more professional even faster.
-Implementation is based on [franciscouzo](https://github.com/franciscouzo/corporate_bullshit)'s Python code.
+Java implementation is based on [franciscouzo](https://github.com/franciscouzo/corporate_bullshit)'s Python code.

-## Usage
+## Usage Java

 Simple run `java -jar cbsg-0.1.0.jar` then "short workshop" will be generated. there are some supported parameters for dedicated workspace influencers.